 Experience with world cultures makes our students more adaptable and better prepared to meet the challenges of a global and increasingly diverse job market.

-Languages and Cultures in the Department of Anthropology, Sociology and Languages at the University of Missouri–St. Louis allows students to pursue an education in language with internationally-recognized faculty experts committed to each individual student’s success.
-The Languages and Cultures faculty at UMSL is dedicated to teaching excellence, and our faculty members have either native or near-native proficiency as well as advanced degrees in the languages they teach.
+Language and Cultural Studies at UMSL allows students to pursue an education in language with internationally-recognized faculty experts committed to each individual student’s success.
+The Language and Cultural Studies faculty at UMSL is dedicated to teaching excellence, and our faculty members have either native or near-native proficiency as well as advanced degrees in the languages they teach.

-An education in Languages and Cultures from UMSL enables you to join a community of global citizens in an international setting.
+An education in Language and Cultural Studies from UMSL enables you to join a community of global citizens in an international setting.
 You will have the incomparable opportunity to see the world, both in your classroom and while working or studying abroad.

 The University of Missouri–St. Louis is the largest public research university located in Missouri's most populous and economically important region.
 Founded in 1963, we enroll nearly 17,000 students, and we are home to more than 1,400 faculty members.